tumble1999/savaslabs.github.io/README.md

 The site is built using Jekyll.
 To run locally:

 1. [Install Docker](https://docs.docker.com/engine/installation/) (n.b. if you're on a Mac or Windows, you'll want to run with [Docker Toolbox](https://docs.docker.com/engine/installation/mac/))
+2. `docker-compose pull` to get the prebuilt image (You only need to do this once)
-2. `docker-compose up -d` (`-d` says to detach the process; leave this off if you want to see Jekyll's output)
+3. `docker-compose up -d` (`-d` says to detach the process; leave this off if you want to see Jekyll's output)
-3. The site is now running at `http://localhost:4000`
+4. The site is now running at `http://localhost:4000`
-4. Run `docker-compose stop` when you're finished
+5. Run `docker-compose stop` when you're finished

 You can run custom commands like so: